-If you purchased tickets to Golden Plains and your circumstances have changed and you can no longer attend, please contact Aunty.
+If you purchase tickets to Golden Plains and your circumstances change and you can no longer attend, please contact Aunty.

 Applications to join Aunty’s Golden Waitlist are now open.

 Please keep in mind that you need to be a current subscriber and you are only able to apply for up to two tickets.

 To sell any returned tickets, Aunty will contact people on the waitlist and check that they are still looking for a ticket.
 Assuming this is the case, the new buyer will be given a code and 48 hours to make their purchase.
 Your tickets will then be posted out in February.

 We have introduced this service due to the dramatic rise in the number of people who were being scammed using unauthorised re-sale methods.
 If you are considering buying a ticket from someone on ebay or Gumtree (or the like), please be very careful and approach any transactions with extreme caution.
 The safest option is always to buy your ticket directly from us – either via The Ballot, Online Sales or via Aunty’s Ticket Re-sale Service.

 Golden Plains is subject to a major event ticketing declaration under Part 9A of the Major Events Act 2009.
 This means it is an offence to sell, advertise or offer to resell a ticket for more than 10% above its face value purchase price ($406).
 Offenders face fines of between $826 and $495,660 depending on the nature of the offence.

 Ticket holders are welcome to pass on their ticket if they wish to, preferably via Aunty’s Re-sale Service.
 Alternately, if you bought a ticket and can no longer attend, you can sell your ticket to a friend, as long as you do not sell it for more than 10% above its face value purchase price.
 Please don’t let a ticket get into the hands of a Dickhead.